Skip to main content

 Education; revocation of teaching certificate, further provided for; reporting of school employee misconduct, required

-This bill would add the crime of a school employee engaging in a sex act with a student to the list of enumerated crimes for which the State Superintendent of Education is required to revoke the teaching certificate of an individual upon conviction.
+• Adds the crime of a school employee engaging in a sex act with a student to the list of offenses that require the State Superintendent of Education to revoke the teaching certificate upon conviction.

-This bill would also provide a criminal penalty for knowingly failing to file a report with the intent to conceal an allegation of misconduct that is required to be reported.
+• Establishes a Class C felony for knowingly failing to file a required report with the intent to conceal misconduct.

 Subjects